- What Data is the LTBP Program Collecting?

 The goal of the Long-Term Bridge Performance (LTBP) Program's data collection effort is to inspect, evaluate, and periodically monitor representative samples of bridges nationwide to achieve the following:

-- Collect, document, maintain, and manage high-quality quantitative performance data over an extended period of time.
+- Collect, document, maintain, and manage high-quality quantitative performance data over an extended period.

 - Construct a research-quality database on bridge condition and performance.